1923 FA Cup final: Recrimination

-Although the conduct of the Police and crowd were widely praised, the FA was heavily criticised for its organisation of the final, and refunded 10% of the total gate money to fans who had pre-purchased tickets but were unable to reach their assigned seats.
+Although the conduct of the police and crowd were widely praised, the FA was heavily criticised for its organisation of the final, and refunded 10% of the total gate money to fans who had pre-purchased tickets but were unable to reach their assigned seats.
 The West Ham board decided against requesting a replay, believing that to do so would be unsporting.

-Although around 900-1000 spectators were treated for slight injuries, only 22 were taken to hospital and ten of those were quickly discharged.
+Around 900-1,000 spectators were treated for slight injuries; 22 were taken to hospital and ten of those were quickly discharged.
 Two policemen were also injured during the match.
 The chaotic scenes at the match prompted discussion in the House of Commons, where Home Secretary William Bridgeman paid tribute to the actions of the police and the general behaviour of the crowd.
 During the debate Oswald Mosley, the MP for Harrow (which included Wembley) was chastised by the Speaker of the House for characterising the fans present at the stadium as hooligans.
 Bridgeman was asked to consider opening a public inquiry, but ultimately concluded that the police had dealt successfully with the incident, and that he was happy for the stadium authorities and the police to decide on a plan to prevent similar events from happening again.